 Google Shopping has been controversial at times, being the subject of an EU antitrust fine for prioritising its own results in searches, while the introduction of the paid model has been criticised for the advantages it may afford to larger retailers.

 For product search, Google has been squeezed by Amazon over the past few years.
-Indeed, 54% of all product searches began on Amazon in Q2 2018.
+Indeed, a survey from 2019 found that 49% of all product searches began on Amazon, compared to 22% on Google.
 Product searches have declined on Google slightly over the past few years, which is one of the reasons for its promotion of Google Shopping.

 For retailers though, Google still has plenty of reach.
 A Kenshoo study found that 85% of respondents use Google for product ideas and information before buying.

-It’s likely that Google and Amazon both figure heavily in product search, and retailers are wise to have a presence on both sites where possible.
+It’s likely that Google and Amazon both figure heavily in product search, so retailers are wise to have a presence on both sites where possible.

 This is where Google Shopping has a part to play.
 Shopping ads have recently become the most popular search ad format for retailers.